CHRISTIAN ETHOS AND VALUES

 The God of all creation is concerned with everything related to education – wisdom, truth and knowledge; the learning and teaching of understanding, virtues and habits that shape individuals, families and communities, the worth of each person; what is passed on from one generation to another; in whom and what people trust; what people hope for and more.
 Through a collaborative approach of identifying key values which serve children, families, staff, governors and other stakeholders involved in the school we have four basic elements that run through everything.
 Together they form an ‘ecology’ of the fullness of life and each interplay with each other.
 Furthermore, the link with British values, Christian values are woven together to ensure children are prepared and understand that their future possibilities are endless.

 From the hub come the spokes which are values that further feed into the hubs core values.
-These will be agreed in due course by the schools Ethos committee.

 These values were selected by all stakeholders in school.
 A value is focused on each term and collective worship is based on the value.
 Classrooms also highlight the value of the term with children completing related activities.

-From January 2015 Head teacher Values awards are given each Friday as part of Achievers assembly.
+Head teacher Values awards are given each Friday as part of Achievers assembly.

 This takes place daily and is led by a variety of different people.
 An overview for the term is drawn up by the Collective Worship coordinator following discussion with all about key ideas.